information-sharing-networks/signalsd/app/test/integration/README.md

 - ✅ Batch validation and error handling

 **TODO**
-  - **rate limiting integration tests** - only unit tests avaialable
+  - **rate limiting integration tests** - unit tests, but actual behaviour is only tested indirectly (see perf tests, which can be set up to trigger the rate limiter)
-  - **admin endpoints** - currently there are no automated tests for the admin endpoints, beyond the auth tests.
+  - **admin endpoints** - although the auth functionality is tested, there are no end-2-end http tests for the admin endpoints.
 Test manually when making changes to the handlers
+  - **env setup** - each test sets up a fresh database.
+This is convenient - because the tests are guaranteed to be isolated - but not very efficient.
+If the test are too slow then look at starting 1 db and clearing down before each test.

 ## Running the tests
 ```bash